adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 taught to regard with disgust, but which become safe havens to the ones daring enough to allow themselves to be transformed.
-Transformation, meanwhile, could be any kind of identity-affirming act, from coming out to surgery.
+Transformation, meanwhile, could be any kind of identity-affirming act, from coming out to medical transitioning.
 But, unfortunately, *Call of the Sea*'s narrative is not that.
-Because the game suggests Norah\'s ultimate decision constitutes an exercise of free will, we have to assume that both options are equally plausible.
+Because the game suggests Norah's ultimate decision constitutes an exercise of free will, we have to assume that both options are equally plausible.
 This means that both endings are equally valid consequences of the person Norah is at the time she makes her choice.